otto-torino/django-baton/README.md

     <!-- <script src="{% static 'baton/app/dist/baton.min.js' %}"></script> comment the compiled src and uncomment the webpack served src -->
     <script src="http://localhost:8080/dist/baton.min.js"></script>

-Now while you make your changes to the js app (css included), webpack will update the bundle automatically, so just refresh the page and you'see your changes.
+Now while you make your changes to the js app (css included), webpack will update the bundle automatically, so just refresh the page and you'll see your changes.

 ## State of art

 This application is currently in development.
 It is not suitable for production.
 I wrote every single css rule from scratch, testing it with my often used applications.
 Probably some widgets are still not styled, some admin features too.
 But if you use it and report styling problems in the issues page I will proceed faster to a definitive 0.1.0 release.

-Also this application is meant for use with modern browsers, targeting all recent versions of chrome, firefox an IE. Surely it will cause graphic disasters with old IE versions.
+Also this application is meant for use with modern browsers, targeting all recent versions of chrome, firefox an IE. Surely it will cause graphic disasters with older IE versions.

 ## TODO

-- detect active menu voice (js)
 - write tests
 - integrate [django-otto-admin](https://github.com/otto-torino/django-otto-admin), or better, integrate a google analytics index page
 - improve documentation (readthedocs)